QuantConnect/Documentation/07-Research/06-machine-learning-research.rst

     # Shift our time series close data by 1
     Y = data.shift(-1)[lookback:-1].reset_index(drop=True)

-We can then split our data into training and testing sets using scikit-learn's :code:`train_test_split`.
+We can then split our data into training and testing sets using scikit-learn's ``train_test_split``.
 We will use the training set to train our model and then assess the network's predictions against the test data.
 Let's use a third of our data to test and the remaining to train our model.

 .. code-block::